Send in-app messages

 Limit your message to web or mobile audiences

-By default, when you set up an in-app message, your audience can see your message in your app or on your website—anywhere you’ve integrated in-app notifications.
+By default, when you set up an in-app message, your audience can see your message in your mobile app or on your website—anywhere you’ve integrated in-app notifications.
 You can limit your message to specific message channels using page rules.

 Segmenting an audience of app users

 When you set up your campaign, you may also want to make sure your segment includes, or filters for, people who have a version of the SDKs supporting in-app messages.
 If someone in your audience doesn’t have a version of your app that supports in-app messages, they’ll never receive your in-app messages.
-Messages intended for them will be sent
+Messages intended for them will be sent, but never opened, which can produce inaccurate metrics.

 Our SDKs have implemented in-app messages in different versions.
-So, if you create segments or filters for this purpose, you should group platform AND cio_sdk_version
+So, if you create segments or filters for this purpose, you should group platform AND cio_sdk_version conditions:

 Use filters for event triggered campaigns